zhuohan/teamKill/docs/status.md

 # Project Summary

 TeamKill is an Artificial Intelligence Malmo-based project developed for a single/multi-player Minecraft survival minigame “ the Falling Floor”.
 The project consists of two parts, including the game and the AI.
 In the game, players spawn in a random location in a 40 * 40 grid.
 Each tile a player steps on will be disappeared in a few seconds.

-Our first goal is to create an intelligent agent that can survive the minigame as long as possible (Single player AI).
-Our second goal is to make the agent smart enough to win against multiple enemies on the same map (Multiplayer AI).
+Our goal is to create an intelligent agent that can survive the minigame as long as possible.
+Currently, our AI is able to make a smart decision in a very short time.
+However, we will keep to improve our AI algorithm later on.
 (display video)

 <iframe width="1120" height="630" src="https://www.youtube.com/embed/glNiOwP4hp8" frameborder="0" allowfullscreen></iframe>